PlanAborted/alekstimo/README.md

 3. Change the data contained in `src/data.js`
 4. Add logos into `src/public` if referenced in `src/data.js`

+### Note about `.env` file not being ignored

+Due to using `react-snap`, there is an issue related to relative imports made in the `public/index.html`.
+The `.env` file's sole purpose is to fix the [issue](https://github.com/stereobooster/react-snap/issues/153#issuecomment-513446799).
+The file itself should always be ignored and not commited, but for convenience I decided to not bother other people that might encounter the same issue.

 ## Deployment

 To deploy on [Github Pages](https://pages.github.com/) :